gracinting/Gracin_BSE/index.md

 # Starter Project: <a href="https://www.amazon.com/Classic-Electronic-Soldering-Tetris-Machine/dp/B07HB3HPPJ/ref=asc_df_B07HB3HPPJ?mcid=b00b7893f57d3a19abc2f6c187ac48cd&hvocijid=3301114880548506296-B07HB3HPPJ-&hvexpln=73&tag=hyprod-20&linkCode=df0&hvadid=721245378154&hvpos=&hvnetw=g&hvrand=3301114880548506296&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032183&hvtargid=pla-2281435179498&th=1"> Retro Arcade Machine ($18.99) </a>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/U0qRxUKxOFM?si=1fMH9STmkVcjAm6f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 [![Watch the video](https://img.youtube.com/vi/U0qRxUKxOFM/0.jpg)](https://www.youtube.com/watch?v=U0qRxUKxOFM)

-This starter project was meant to teach how to solder.
-The kit lets you build your very own compact handheld gaming console featuring 5 classic LED-based games—including Tetris, Snake, racing, slot machine, and more—on a 16×8 dot-matrix display.
-The kit includes a sturdy acrylic case, a buzzer with sound on/off toggle, adjustable brightness, and score-tracking, all powered via USB or AAA batteries.
+This starter project was designed to teach the fundamentals of soldering through hands-on assembly of a basic electronics kit.
+The kit allows you to build your own compact handheld gaming console featuring five classic LED-based games—including Tetris, Snake, racing, slot machine, and others—displayed on a 16×8 dot-matrix screen.
+It comes with a sturdy acrylic case, a buzzer with sound control, adjustable brightness, and score-tracking, and can be powered via USB or AAA batteries.
+Throughout the build process, I encountered several challenges, particularly with the numerous soldering joints required.
+The dot matrix display was especially tricky, as it contained a dense array of closely spaced connections.
+I frequently created unintended solder bridges between joints, which led to short circuits and required careful troubleshooting and rework to restore functionality.
+Ultimately, the project provided valuable practice in precision soldering and problem-solving when working with delicate electronic components.

 Ideal for beginners, this starter project taught me soldering and general electric principles.

 # Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.